raoulsson/csvlineparser/README.md

 The CSV Parser is based on a BNF grammar, and the parser is built using a recursive descent parser.
 Parsing line by line, character by character...

+Why?
+Cause it's a mess, "CSV" is not always this: https://www.ietf.org/rfc/rfc4180.txt

+(Not saying this code here is fully compliant, but it's a start...)

 See in example/example_parser.py and the files in the in and out folders.